bigmoosedev/repo-man/README.md

 <h2>Disclaimer</h2>

 <p>
-    SneakyPeeky is for educational purposes and legal use only.
+    Repo-Man is for educational purposes and legal use only.
 Always obtain proper authorization before scanning any web applications.
 Unauthorized scanning may be illegal and unethical.
 For a more comprehensive vulnerability assessment, consider using established tools like OWASP ZAP or Burp Suite.
 </p>